donlaiq/cryptofxwallet/README.md

 Don be panic!
 In a few minutes it will be normalized again.
 It's a weird behavior, at least of BitcoinZ, that I don't know why is happening.<br/>

+### There are some things I can't do with Crypto FX Wallet

+Crypto FX Wallet is just a subset of the command line wallet, handling the more relevant commands to me.

 ### Is Crypto FX Wallet safe?